-Introduction of new material and programs.
-Within expenditure categories, individual programs and materials may be added/deleted in order to meet our community needs and the financial position of the Library.
-New this year are LaunchPads and Switch games for circulation.
+Introduction of new furniture, material and programs.
+Within expenditure categories, the library has remodeled the teen area after twenty years.
+This remodel included painting, new computer desk section, new teen social & game area section as well as new study cubicals.
+Individual programs and materials may be added/deleted in order to meet our community needs and the financial position of the Library.
+New this year are Library of Things; backpack kits, Outdoor Movie Projector & Screen, Age Options sponsored IPads for seniors and Age Options Senior Exercise Kits for circulation.
 Adult and youth programs are available both in-person and on-line.
-New youth programs included Trick or Treat Trail, Escape Rooms, Storytime in the Park, Virtual Storytime, and STEAM @ Home.
-New Adult programs featured lessons in Chinese, virtual tours of Dadestan, Faberge Museum and Peterhof Palace, and painting/art classes.
-Also new this year, the Flossmoor Public Library is a participant in "Illinois Libraries Present", an intergovernmental group that facilitates the joint purchasing of programs, events and services.
+The Library continues to support youth programs including Movie in the Park, Trick or Treat Trail, Escape Rooms, Story time in the Park, Virtual Story time, and STEAM @ Home.
+Holiday programs such as Gingerbread Extravaganza and Pumpkin Decorating.
+New Adult programs events featured lessons in Cooking, nature walks, and Willie Wonka Scavenger Hunt and art classes.
+The Flossmoor Public Library continues to participant in "Illinois Libraries Present", an intergovernmental group that facilitates the joint purchasing of programs, events and services.